holoviz/lumen/doc/how_to/data_processing/pipeline_python.md

 ### Add source

-First, add a valid `Source` to your `Pipeline`.
-A common choice is `FileSource`, which can load CSV, Excel, JSON and Parquet files, but see the [Source Reference](../architecture//source.html#:~:text=Source%20queries%20data.-,Source%20types%23,-class%20lumen.sources) for all options.
+First, add a valid [Source](lumen.sources.base.Source) to your [Pipeline](lumen.pipeline.Pipeline).
+A common choice is [FileSource](lumen.sources.base.FileSource), which can load CSV, Excel, JSON and Parquet files, but see the [Source Reference](lumen.sources.base.Source) for all options.

 ```{pyodide}
 from lumen.sources import FileSource